-Alternative medicine aims to find and deal with the reason you haven’t got better on your own, it treats the person.
+Alternative medicine aims to find and deal with the reason you haven’t got better on your own, it treats the person and their cause.
 That way you will get better under your own steam as quickly as possible and will be able to deal with similar problems in the future.
 There will also be no side effects.

 This distinction is fundamental and yet few health professionals have bothered to make themselves aware of the difference.
 Instead, most see alternative medicine as giving different sorts of medicine, which if they ‘worked’ would have been incorporated into orthodox medicine anyway.
 These people are ignorant of the true nature of alternative medicine, which generally does not include taking any substances.

 So, proof that an alternative therapy actually works does not, can not and will not come from double-blind trials and scientific tests because they are looking at the disease labels and not the person.
 But the double-blind trials and scientific tests are perfectly designed for orthodox medicine.
 Alternative medicine, on the other hand, is designed for people and so it is the person themselves who will say whether or not they have been helped by it.